 No mosses or lichens have been recorded from any of the Rookery Islands.
 There are some terrestrial algae but no taxonomic identifications have been made.
-Most of the smaller islands and rocks are covered with sea spray in summer and are sometimes scoured by rafted sea ice in winter and spring.
-It is considered unlikely that species of moss or lichen could become established.
+Sea spray covers most of the smaller islands and rocks in summer, and in winter and spring they are sometimes scoured by rafted sea ice.
+It is unlikely that species of moss or lichen could become established.